-The current limitation for lead is 1.0 mg/19, which is less than the values calculated from the User Contribution Method and Industrial User Method.
+The current limitation for lead is 1.0 mg/1, which is less than the values calculated from the User Contribution Method and Industrial User Method.
 Additionally, the actual mass Headworks loading is well below the calculated MAHL.
 There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+The limitation will be adequate to protect the Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 1.0 mg/l is justified based on Best Professional Judgment (BPJ).